 Recurring ideation and mentions of despair leading to suicidal thoughts among prisoners; some attempts described.

 Extreme systemic cruelty, including child separation, forced labor, torture, and dehumanization in Nazi concentration camps.
+Fleeting references to sexual violence and coercion in camp settings.

 No information found